industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![InsightsHub_Datamodel](graphics/IIH10.png)

+Up to this point, the following steps have been completed:

+- Communication has been established between the Southbound devices (Energy1 and Energy2) and the Northbound device (Shopfloor-to-Cloud).

+- Communication has been established between the Northbound device (Shopfloor-to-Cloud) and the cloud (Insights Hub).

+From here onwards, the Energy Manager application hosted in the cloud will be used to create a dashboard with the preprocessed data sourced from the Northbound device.

 ## Northbound Device - Energy Manager

 To analyze the data locally on the Edge Device, you can use Energy Manager App on the Northbound Device